mirjanacale/BlockArt/README.md

 The following user stories were planned and tracked using GitHub Projects during development:

+ A full list of issues and progress can be viewed on the [GitHub Project Board](https://github.com/users/mirjanacale/projects/9).

+### User Stories Table
 | ID  | User Story                                                                            | Status      |
 |-----|----------------------------------------------------------------------------------------|-------------|
 | US1 | As a new visitor, I want to register so that I can start posting and liking content.  |  Completed |